Rubia tinctorum: History

 Early evidence of dyeing comes from India where a piece of cotton dyed with madder has been recovered from the archaeological site at Mohenjo-daro (3rd millennium BCE).
 In Sanskrit, this plant is known by the name Manjishtha.
 It was used by hermits to dye their clothes saffron.
 Dioscorides and Pliny the Elder (De Re Natura) mention the plant (which the Romans called rubia passiva).
 In Viking Age levels of York, remains of both woad and madder have been excavated.
 The oldest European textiles dyed with madder come from the grave of the Merovingian queen Arnegundis in Saint-Denis near Paris (between 565 and 570 AD).
 In the "Capitulare de villis" of Charlemagne, madder is mentioned as "warentiam".
 The herbal of Hildegard of Bingen mentions the plant as well.
-The red coats of the British Redcoats were dyed with madder, after earlier being dyed with cochineal.
-Madder is mentioned in the talmud (e.g., tractate Sabbath 61b) where the madder plant is termed "puah" in Arameic and translated into old French by Rashi (loc cit).
+The red coats of the British Redcoats were dyed with madder; earlier and perhaps officer's fabric being dyed with the better but more expensive cochineal.
+Madder is mentioned in the Talmud (e.g., tractate Sabbath 66b) where the madder plant is termed "puah" in Aramaic.

 Turkey red was a strong, very fast red dye for cotton obtained from madder root via a complicated multistep process involving "sumac and oak galls, calf's blood, sheep's dung, oil, soda, alum, and a solution of tin."
 Turkey red was developed in India and spread to Turkey.
 Greek workers familiar with the methods of its production were brought to France in 1747, and Dutch and English spies soon discovered the secret.
 A sanitized version of Turkey red was being produced in Manchester by 1784, and roller-printed dress cottons with a Turkey red ground were fashionable in England by the 1820s.

-Folk medicine

-According to Culpeper's herbal, the plant is "an herb of Mars" and "hath an opening quality, and afterwards to bind and strengthen".
-The root was recommended in the treatment of yellow jaundice, obstruction of the spleen, the melancholy humour, palsy, sciatica, and of bruises.
-The leaves were advised for women “that have not their courses” and for the treatment of freckles and other discolorations of the skin.

-Risks

-Madder root may cause birth defects and miscarriages in humans when taken internally.
+Purple dyes were also produced with madder, by combining it with indigo, or using an iron mordant.